Open Travel Guide

 Beuvron-en-Auge

-One of France's most beautiful villages, a perfectly preserved ensemble of half-timbered Norman houses around a central market square
+One of France's officially designated most beautiful villages — a perfectly preserved ensemble of half-timbered Norman houses around a market square in apple orchard country.

-Fortified upper town on a rocky headland with views to the Channel Islands, charming cobbled streets, and excellent seafood restaurants
+A fortified upper town on a granite headland with views to the Channel Islands.
+Charming cobbled streets, excellent seafood, and the Dior museum in his childhood home.

 INFO